Amjad Kalaf: Al-Shorta (2007–2010)

 Al-Shorta signed Kalaf from Al-Kut in 2007 on a two-year contract, ahead of the start of the 2007–08 Iraqi Premier League.
 At just 16 years old, Kalaf made his Al-Shorta debut in the first match of the 2007–08 season against Al-Shualah.
 He started the match on the bench, and within minutes of coming on as a substitute, Kalaf scored an overhead kick to put Al-Shorta 3–0 ahead in the 46th minute.
 He scored his second goal for the club in the very next match, the Baghdad derby between Al-Shorta and Al-Zawraa to help Al-Shorta to a 2–1 win.
 He received the first red card of his Al-Shorta career when he was sent off in a 3–1 defeat to Al-Zawraa, a game where he played as a right-back and assisted a goal.
 In total, Kalaf scored four goals in his debut season, and he extended his contract at the club after the end of the league campaign.

-In the 2008–09 season, and for the first time in his career, Kalaf was Al-Shorta's top scorer for the season with six goals, and he scored a further five in the following campaign.
+In the 2008–09 season, Kalaf was Al-Shorta's top scorer for the season for the first time, scoring six goals, and he scored a further five in the following campaign.
 This caught the eye of Iraq manager Radhi Shenaishil who gave him his international debut in 2009.